IandRover/IandRover.github.io/_includes/cv.md

 #### Introduction
- I am a medical student at National Yang Ming Chiao Tung University with research interests in machine learning, computer vision and medical image analysis.
-My recent research direction involves (gradient-based) Meta-Learning (please refer to my publication) and Adversarial Learning.
+Chia-Hsiang Kao is currently a medical student at National Yang Ming Chiao Tung University with research interests in machine learning/deep learning, computer vision and medical image analysis.
+His recent research direction involves (gradient-based) Meta-Learning and Adversarial Learning.
- I am looking for PHD (from 2023 Spring) in ML/DL, neuroscience or bio-engineering. <br><br>
+He is looking for MS/PHD in ML/DL, neuroscience or bio-engineering. <br><br>

-#### Research Interests
+#### Research Experience
-My research direction has always remained the same: diving into the fundamental problems to understand the inner working mechanisms of deep learning models, and to apply the (novel) understanding to practical tasks.
+His research direction has always remained the same: diving into the fundamental problems to understand the inner working mechanisms of deep learning models, and to apply the (novel) understanding to practical tasks.
-- My first publication in NER conference (International IEEE/EMBS Conference on Neural Engineering) aims to use the spatial-temporal encoder to unravel the patterns in fMRI.
+- His starting research direction was to use the spatial-temporal autoencoder to unravel the patterns in fMRI.
-- The oral paper in MICCAI: Initially, I am intrigued by the increasing trend in using GAN to translate medical images.
-But I found none of the current work discusses the reason why deep learning models can achieve so, and they rather treat the models as black-boxes.
-As exploration, after implementation and applying extensive visualization tools (GradCAM, filter visualization, building additional attention modules), I propose that the models may implicitly perform brain region and brain tissue recognition.
-Finally, we use Canonical Component Analysis to finish this work.
+- When he was an intern at Department of Radiology in Taipei Veterans General Hospital (台北榮總), he was intrigued by the increasing trend in using GAN to translate medical images.
+But he then found none of the current work discusses the reason why deep learning models can achieve so, and they rather treat the models as black-boxes.
+As exploration, after implementation and applying extensive visualization tools (GradCAM, filter visualization, building additional attention modules), he proposed that the models may implicitly perform brain region and brain tissue recognition.
+This is the first paper aimming to explore the behavior of medical image translation model.
-- Currently under review in NIPS 2021, my new paper turns to MAML (model-agnostic meta learning algorithm) and we find that the bilevel-optimization procedure of MAML can be understood from a supervised contrastive learning point of view.
-Based on our theoretical results, we further improve the MAML algorithm by introducing a zeroing trick.
+- Currently under review in NIPS 2021, his new work turned to MAML (model-agnostic meta learning algorithm) and he found that the bilevel-optimization procedure of MAML can be understood from a supervised contrastive learning point of view.
+Based on the theoretical results, he further improved the MAML algorithm by introducing a zeroing trick.

- My next move is to explore the min-max problem that are intensively encountered in adversarial learning.
-This is mainly because of the fact that during my research in MAML, I become more familiar with the bi-level optimization.
+His next move is to explore the min-max problem that are intensively encountered in adversarial learning.
+This is mainly because of the fact that during his research in MAML, he becomes more familiar with the bi-level optimization.

-I thank all the supervisors for their inspiring suggestion and the reviewers for their insightful comments.
+He thanks all the supervisors for their inspiring suggestion and the reviewers for their insightful comments.
 These studies cannot be done without their engagements. <br><br>

 #### Future Plan
-I would like to pursue PHD (from 2023 Spring) after graduation from the medical school.
-I am currently looking for labs that welcomes people from interdisciplinary background. <br><br>
+He would like to pursue MS/PHD after graduation from the medical school.
+Although he does not have a CS background, he is acquainted deep learning skills and has some mathematical analysis basics.
+He is currently looking for labs that welcome people from interdisciplinary background. <br><br>

 ### <i class="fa fa-chevron-right"></i> Education
 <table class="table table-hover">